-The re-colonisation of ospreys in Scotland was slow and it was predicted it would take over 100 years before ospreys were once again breeding in England.
-Thanks to pioneering conservation efforts, ospreys have made a triumphant return to the UK, in what is widely celebrated as an incredible conservation success story.
+The re-colonisation of Ospreys in Scotland was slow and it was predicted it would take over 100 years before they were once again breeding in England.
+Thanks to pioneering conservation efforts, Ospreys have made a triumphant return to the UK, in what is widely celebrated as an incredible conservation success story.
 You can be part of that story.

 Ospreys at Rutland Water

-In 1996, a translocation project began, moving chicks from nests in Scotland and releasing them at Rutland Water with the aim to create a breeding population of ospreys in central England.
+In 1996, a translocation project began, which involved moving Osprey chicks from nests in Scotland and releasing them at Rutland Water with the aim to create a self-sustaining breeding population of Ospreys in central England.

-The project reached a milestone in 2001 when 03(97), a male osprey translocated to Rutland Water in 1997, raised a single chick with an un-ringed female close to the reservoir.
+The project reached a milestone in 2001, when 03(97), a male Osprey that had been translocated to Rutland Water Nature Reserve in 1997, raised a single chick with a metal ringed female from Scotland, close to the reservoir.
 This was the start of a huge conservation success story.
-Today, over 150 young ospreys have fledged from nests in the Rutland Water area since the first chick in 2001.
+Today, over 200 young Ospreys have fledged from nests in the Rutland Water area since the first chick in 2001.

 Maya and 33(11) - Manton Bay

-The osprey nest in Manton Bay has been in use since 2007 by different osprey pairings, but has been occupied since 2010 by the same female bird - an unringed Scottish female, nicknamed 'Maya'.
+The Osprey nest in Manton Bay has been in use since 2007, but has been occupied since 2010 by the same female bird, presumably from Scotland, which we have nicknamed 'Maya'.

-Maya arrived in the summer of 2009, and spent the summer bonding with a Rutland-fledged male osprey, 32(05).
+Maya arrived in the summer of 2009, and spent the summer bonding with a Rutland-fledged male Osprey, 32(05).
 The pair did not breed, but both returned in 2010.
-Unfortunately, in 2010 two male ospreys went missing from Rutland, and 32(05) was one of them.
-Left alone, Maya began to look elsewhere for a mate, and she came across Manton Bay and a male osprey, 5R(04).
-At the time, Maya did not have a name.
-She was always referred to as the Manton Bay Female.
-Over the next few seasons, it was decided it would be easier to talk and write about her, and for people to relate to her if she had a name.
-Eventually we settled on Maya.
+Unfortunately, in 2010 two male Ospreys went missing from Rutland, and 32(05) was one of them.
+However, she managed to pair up with a male Osprey, 5R(04) which was holding territory at the Manton Bay nest, and they successfully raised three chicks in 2010.
+At the time, Maya did not have a name and she was always referred to as the Manton Bay Female.
+Over the next few seasons, it was decided it would be easier to talk and write about her, and for people to relate to her if she had a name, and eventually we settled on Maya.
 Not only is it a lovely name, but it contains the first and last two letters in Manton Bay, and comes from the Greek Maia, who was the goddess of spring.

 As we see Maya every day on the live webcam, we have come to know her very well as an individual.
-All ospreys have unique, distinguishing characteristics, and Maya can easily be identified by the distinct markings on her head and face, in particular the cross that is visible on the back of her head.
-She has now raised 26 chicks since she first bred in 2010.
-She has provided us with a fabulous insight into the nature of osprey motherhood over the years we have watched her; for example, she accompanies each chick as they make their first flights.
+All Ospreys have unique, distinguishing characteristics, and Maya can easily be identified by the distinct markings on her head and face, in particular the brown cross that is visible on the back of her head.
+She has now raised 31 chicks since she first bred in 2010 and has provided us with a fabulous insight into the lives of breeding Ospreys.

 03(97) - Mr Rutland

-We didn’t know it at the time, but of the eight birds who arrived at Rutland Water in July 1997 there was one who would go onto have a profound effect on the future of ospreys in both England and Wales.
+We didn’t know it at the time, but of the eight birds which where translocated to Rutland Water Nature Reserve in July 1997, there was one who would go onto have a profound effect on the future of Ospreys in both England and Wales.
 His legacy and popularity, both with our volunteers and the media, would lead to him being nicknamed 'Mr Rutland'.

 30(05), S1(15), 4K(13) - Satellite Tracking

-Male osprey 4K fledged from a nest on private land in 2013.
-He was ringed on 12th July 2013.
-He first returned to Rutland on 9th June 2015 and has been holding territory, but has not yet successfully attracted a female.
-4K(13) was fitted with a GPS tracker August 2018.
-4K(13) is now the only Osprey within the Rutland population fitted with a satellite tracker.
+Male Osprey 4K(13) fledged from a nest on private land in 2013 and was ringed on 12th July 2013.
+He first returned to Rutland on 9th June 2015 and has been holding territory nearby, but has not yet successfully attracted a female.
+4K(13) was fitted with a GPS tracker August 2018 and is now the only Osprey within the Rutland population fitted with a satellite tracker.